 Choose to view relationship troubles as opportunities for growth-

-No normal, healthy or sane human being likes relationship issues.
+No normal, healthy or sane human being likes to have problems in their personal relationships.
 That said, truly mature people view all problems including relationship problems as an opportunity for growth rather than a hassle or a personal attack.

-The health of our relationships is a measure of our maturity.
-It is also a reflection of the power of our God in the eyes of unbelievers.
-A God who has the power to impact our relationships is a God worth following.
-For that reason Christians should do everything they can do to ensure their relationships are healthy and God honoring.
+The health of our relationships really and truly is the greatest measure of our maturity.
+It is also a powerful witness to unbelievers.
+A God who has the power to help a person have happy, healthy relationships is a God worth following.
+For that reason, alone Christians should do everything they can do to ensure their relationships are healthy and God honoring.